solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

 Without getting into the details (the following sections will address the details), diagram your initial vision for handling the top-level requirements.

+Briefly sketch-out and propose a high-level solution that meets the customer's business and technical needs and mitigates their objections.
+For this workshop, you may choose from the following technologies (you may not need all of them in the correct solution):

-1. Number and insert questions here
+1. IoT Hub and Provisioning Service

+2. Azure Networks and Network Security Groups

+3. Virtual Private Networks (Point to Point, Site to Site) and Express Route

+4. Azure Web Apps

+5. Azure Log Analytics

+6. Azure Security Center

+7. Azure Sentinel

+8. Azure Active Directory

 *Azure Security*

-1. Number and insert questions here
+Describe how you will utilize Azure security features to secure the various resources such as the following:

+1. How will you secure the IoT Hub?

+2. How will you secure the IoT Provisioning Service?

 *Device Security*

-1. Number and insert questions here

-*Auditing and Alerting*

-1. Number and insert questions here
+Describe how you will secure the following:

+1. How will you secure the IoT Edge Devices?

+2. How will you secure the IoT Devices?

+*Ensuring auditing and compliance*

+Describe how you will use Azure features to ensure the following:

+1. How will you monitor and audit device access?

+2. How will you monitor and audit network traffic across Virtual Networks?

+3. How will you monitor and audit Azure resource changes?

+4. Create custom alerts and execute remediation and investigation activities on detection?

+5. What tools would you setup to surface audit and compliance reporting to IT Executives?

 ## Checklist of preferred objection handling

 1. Contoso, Ltd staff are worried it may be impossible to manage the many thousands of IoT devices they have deployed around the world with any one product.

--   TODO
+-   Utilizing the Azure IoT Hub Device Provisioning Service, Contoso can enable a zero-touch, just-in-time provisioning to specific IoT hubs without any human intervention.
+The service scales to many millions of devices in a secure and scalable manner that will meet Contoso's needs.

 2. Can Azure handle all the different types of operating systems and processor architectures of their devices?

--   TODO
+-   The Azure IoT Agents have been release with ANSI-C standards in mind.
+The code is freely available on GitHub along with an entire SDK that will enable Contoso to easily re-compile the source for any target device.

-3. Will they be able to monitor for specific events on some of their propriatery devices?
+3. Will they be able to monitor for specific events on some of their propriatary devices?

--   TODO
+-   Yes, they can monitor for custom events on their propriatary devices using the Azure IoT SDK to send message and events to their specific IoT Hub(s).

 4. Can Azure support non-TPM hardware devices?

--   TODO
+-   Yes, you can recompile the source code to utilize simulated/software TPMs, however this is not a standard or accepted way of doing secure device management in production environments.

 5. Will the communications from a device to Azure be secure enough?

--   TODO
+-   Absoultely, the Azure IoT SDKs come with support for several different protocols including the latest HTTPS and SSL features.

 6. Can an Azure logging solution handle the massive amount of events and alerts that will need to be ingested?

--   TODO
+-   Yes, at the lowest plan level, you can send 500MB of data to a Log Analytics workspace.
+Standard and Premium plans have no limit on the amount of data uploaded even if it is terabytes per day.

 7. Is it possible to assign role-based permissions based on their security objectives and policies to the IoT resources such as the Hub, Edge and individual devices?

--   TODO
+-   Yes, Azure IoT resources come with a management plane that gives you flexiblity to allow various levels of permissions to target specific roles of your IoT Infrastructure.

 8. Is the solution capable of being flexible in the types of reporting and alerts that can be generated based on custom logging event data?

--   TODO
+-   Yes, you can choose to utilize the out of box alert templates, or create your own templates based on common Azure and Operating System events, or even your own custom events.

-9. Will we be able to limit the messages and nework traffic to specific network IP addresses/subnets for our devices?
+9. Will we be able to limit the messages and network traffic to specific network IP addresses/subnets for our devices?

- -   TODO
+ -   Yes, you can enable IP Filtering in the IoT Hub to ensure that only messages that originate from specific IPs or subnet are allowed to flow through to the IoT Hub(s).

 ## Customer quote (to be read back to the attendees at the end)